BADWATER 135 Crewing, Pacing, and Adventure Photo Gallery (2021)

 Badwater 135 is an incredible event.
-It’s high quality and challenges 100 of the world’s best ultrarunners every year.
+It is a prestigious race and challenges 100 of the world’s best ultrarunners every year.
 Visit the Badwater website to learn more about this race and Adventure Corp’s other events.

 To Beth, Andy, Jean, and Derek, it was great to spend these days with you all and to get to know you.
 What an incredible time.